Boscastle

 Beaches

-Although Boscastle does not have a beach, the gentle Rive Valency runs through the valley and at points, it is possible to paddle.
+Although Boscastle does not have a beach, the gentle River Valency runs through the valley and, at points, it is possible to paddle.
 There is a rocky cove at Crackington Haven nearby where it is possible to swim, surf and paddle.

 Things to Do